Our Story

 The Garage Art Center, inc. is a 501(c)(3) non-profit community art center.
 The purpose of the organization is to support and promote the public interest, awareness, knowledge, and education in the visual arts in Queens, New York.

-With generous venue support from cultural organizations in Queens, such as Flushing Town Hall and Queens College Art Center, we also provide curated group exhibitions.
-By working in collaboration with other organizations in our community, we create new connections and stronger bonds between community organizations to expand and amplify our mission to a broader audience and engage with the public.
+In addition, we organize group exhibitions outside our venue with generous support from cultural organizations in Queens and beyond, such as Flushing Town Hall and Queens College Art Center.
+Through collaboration with these organizations, we build new connections and strengthen bonds within our community, expanding and amplifying our mission to reach a broader audience and engage with the public.

 Our Team